jurjanpaul/codemirror6-parinfer/README.md

 Combines [Parinfer](https://shaunlebron.github.io/parinfer/) with [CodeMirror 6](https://codemirror.net/) using [Scittle](https://babashka.org/scittle/), building on [Scittle's CodeMirror example](https://babashka.org/scittle/codemirror.html).

-Getting there, but this is still very much a work in progress!

-(Nowhere near a published library yet though.)
+Getting there, but this is still very much a work in progress, nowhere near a published library.

 Try it at https://jurjanpaul.github.io/codemirror6-parinfer/ (which also uses [Nextjournal's Clojure syntax support](https://github.com/nextjournal/lang-clojure)).